-Both are part of the application layer that combines communication protocols and interface methods.
+Both FTP and HTTP are part of the application layer that combines communication protocols and interface methods.
 Here we will see how they are different.

 FTP vs HTTP is not really a question anymore.
-The internet has adopted the HTTP standard strongly, and there is no way to back.
+The internet has adopted the HTTP standard, and there is going back.
 FTP is not a bad protocol, but HTTP can do almost everything it can.
 And the safer version HTTPS is the new must on any page.
 FTP is starting to have problems with some firewalls because of the port that it is using (some firewalls allow just the ports for HTTP and HTTPS).
 FTP will soon disappear, and it is ok to let it go.

 Hi, I’m Martin Pramatarov.
 I have two degrees, a Technician of Computer Networks and an MBA (Master of Business Administration).
 My passion is storytelling, but I can’t hide my nerdish side too.
 I never forgot my interest in the Hi-tech world.
 I have 10 years and thousands of articles written about DNS, cloud services, hosting, domain names, cryptocurrencies, hardware, software, AI, and everything in between.
 I have seen the Digital revolution, the Big migration to the cloud, and I am eager to write about all the exciting new tech trends in the following years.
 AI and Big Data are here already, and they will completely change the world!

 I hope you enjoy my articles and the excellent services of ClouDNS!